Luligu/matterbridge-eve-room/README.md

 ---

-This plugin shows how to use the Matter history and how to create passive device in matter.js.
+This plugin shows how to use the Matter history and how to create a passive device in matter.js.

-It create an air quality sensor device with TVOC, temperature and humidity that continuously changes state.
+It create a virtual air quality sensor device (Matter 1.2 so not all controllers shows it) with air quality, TVOC, temperature and humidity that continuously changes state.

 ## Prerequisites